For nearly fifty years orchestra leader Guy Lombardo rang in the new year with millions watching and listening.

 I became familiar with Lombardo because of my father.
 He was a huge fan of his and would tell me he watched him every New Year’s Eve.
 Even after they ended Lombardo’s New Year’s Eve broadcasts my father continued to listen to his Lombardo records every December 31st.
 Lombardo was always a presence in our house.

 Lombardo’s shows are so much simpler and truly look like different era.
-A bunch of older, square-looking guys performing on a stage, people slow dancing the floor (all dressed up like it’s a wedding), no embarrassing attempted rehearsed bantering going on, just short introductions of the next song they’re going to play.
+A bunch of older, square-looking guys performing on a stage, people slow dancing the floor (all dressed up like it’s a wedding), no embarrassing attempted rehearsed bantering going on, just short introductions of the next song they’re going to play with well dressed folks dancing to it.

 I could see how Lombardo’s New Years Eve shows were the perfect thing to have on in the background of parties throughout the 20th century.
 It was like playing a record and having his music fill the rooms while everyone was drinking, joking and reminiscing about the past year.
 It’s a very elegant kind of way to ring in the New Year, compared to listening to today’s hosts tell unfunny jokes and see people wave at the cameras in Times Square.